Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-Jiufen (Jioufen) is one of the most popular day trips from Taipei and one of the top things to do in Taiwan.
+Jiufen (九份 or Jioufen) is one of the most popular day trips from Taipei and one of the top things to do in Taiwan.
 To learn more about why everyone loves this charming little mountaintop village so much, see my detailed guide to Jiufen Old Street.

-Below I’ll tell you every detail you need to know on how to get to Jiufen, Jinguashi, and Shifen from Taipei City, or how to combine all the above in one epic day trip from Taipei!
+Below I’ll tell you every detail you need to know on how to get to Jiufen and Shifen Waterfall from Taipei City, or how to combine all the above in one epic day trip from Taipei!

 Total time needed: Full day tour

-All of the above are more like tours than simply a shuttle bus, but you are free to go off and explore on your own at each stop.
-For what you get, I think these are great deals, and they save you a lot of time on transportation compared to doing it all on your own.
+For what you get, I think these are great deals, and they save you a lot of time compared to doing it all on your own.

 Total time needed: 1 to 1.5 hours

-If you’re planning on traveling to Jiufen during rush hour, then taking the train to get out of Taipei then a bus for the final leg to Jiufen may be a good idea.
-You may also choose this option if you are staying somewhere in Taipei closer to one of the train stations.
+If you’re planning on traveling to Jiufen during rush hour, then taking the train to get out of Taipei then a bus for the final leg to Jiufen is the best idea.

 The train takes 30-60 minutes (NTD49 to 76) depending on which type of train your catch.
 There are more than 30 per day, so you can pretty much just show up anytime and catch the next one, but you can also find the current times on the Taiwan railway site.

-Disembarking at Ruifang, simply cross the street in front of the train station and walk about 200 meters to the left (east) on Mingdeng Rd. to the bus stop just past the Ruifang Police Station (“警局瑞芳分局勤指中心” on GoogleMaps).
+After you arrive at Ruifang, simply cross the street in front of the train station and walk about 200 meters to the left (east) on Mingdeng Rd. to this bus stop just past the police station.
 Make sure to get the bus on the police station side; the bus stop across the street from the police station is for buses from Ruifang to Taipei

 There are two stops you can get off at in Jiufen.
 The first is the Jiufen police station (九份派出所), where you’ll find the small Jiufen Visitor’s Center and a staircase that leads directly up to Amei Teahouse (Jiufen’s most famous attraction).
 Note that bus 1062 (the Taipei to Jiufen bus) doesn’t stop here, but all the others do.